Use a manifest file to configure your app

 app

-These attributes define the configuration & features of your app.
+These attributes define the configuration and features of your app.

 FieldDescriptionRequired